Deformed Foot Explained: Symptoms, Causes, and Treatment

 X-rays, MRIs, and CT scans are commonly used to assess the structural changes in the foot.
 These imaging techniques can help pinpoint the exact nature of the deformity and guide treatment decisions.

-Treatment and Management of Deformed Feet
+What are the Treatment and Management of Deformed Foot?

 Treatment options for deformed feet vary widely and are tailored to the individual's specific condition and needs.
 Early intervention and appropriate management can prevent further complications and improve quality of life.